sweetbbak/Neural-Amy-TTS/README.md

 voices designed for maximum listening comfort.
 This repository provides a comprehensive set of tools seamlessly adaptable to any purpose or workflow, prioritizing user-friendly integration above all else.

+Use cases for Amy TTS:

+- A home assistant
+- Integration with an AI model like Vicuna or ChatGPT
+- Creating and reading audiobooks
+- Reading articles and online content at a fast speed
+- Accessiblity - integration with speech-dispatcher allows use with screen readers

 # Quickstart / Install

 ```bash